rackerlabs/technical-blog/content/blog/2022/2022-07-13-jenkins-x–an-opinionated-cloud-native-cicd-tool-series-blog-2/index.md

 Add your bot account as owner in your git organization account and click on send invitation.

-You will get an invitation link in your bot account registered email.
+You will get an invitation link in your bot account's registered email.
 Accept the invitation and your bot account is added to your GitHub organization account.